dincamihai/dincamihai.github.io/source/index.rst

    - improve the development workflow
    - fix bugs
    - implement new functionality
-   - add BDD style tests for permissions to serve as documentation
+   - add BDD style tests for permissions to serve as documentation and better organisation of the tests

 `Hotel Maintenance Platform <http://roomchecking.com>`_